jancarloviray/blog/_posts/2016-12-14-postgres-cheat-sheet-tips-and-summary.md

 -- create role but don't give a password
 CREATE ROLE jonathan LOGIN;

--- create role with a password (CREATE USER is same as CREATE ROLE except it implies LOGIN) CREATE USER someuser WITH PASSWORD 'pass';
+-- create role with a password
+-- CREATE USER is same as CREATE ROLE except it implies LOGIN CREATE USER someuser WITH PASSWORD 'pass';

 -- create role that can create databases and manage roles